liolin/PicoHS/README.md

 ## Flashing
 To copy the application to the Pico, press the `BOOTSEL` button when switching on.
-This will mount the Pico as an USB device.
+This will mount the Pico as a USB device.
 You can now copy the application to the Pico:
 ```sh
 cp build/pico-go.uf2 <pico-mount-point>
 ```

 After making changes to the source code, it is sufficient to execute `cmake --build build` again.
-If you have changed anything in the cmake files, you must execute `cmake -B build` (see build instructions for your platform) again, followed by `cmake --build build`.
+If you have changed anything in the cmake files, you need to execute `cmake -B build` (see build instructions for your platform) again, followed by `cmake --build build`.

 ## Monitor console / Debugging
-The module `PicoWrapper.hs` provides the functions `print` and `printLn`.
+The `Pico.hs` module provides the `print` and `printLn` functions.
 These two functions can be used to log to the console.
-Once you have connected the Pico to your PC via USB, you can use `minicom` to connect to the Pico's console:
+Once you have connected the Pico to your PC via USB and copied the program, you can use `minicom` to connect to the Pico's console:
 ```sh
 minicom -b 115200 -o -D /dev/ttyACM0
 ```